 If you, like most people, have this habit, it’s time to take action and manage the scattered digital photographs.
-Otherwise, just like our parents and grandparents, you will be found taking care of multiple external hard drives filled with digital pictures.
+Otherwise, just like our parents and grandparents, you will take care of multiple external hard drives filled with digital pictures.
 It’s 2022, and there’s nothing that you can’t do.
 To help you, we’ve curated a list of simple steps that you can use to keep your photo-saving workflow under control.

 Read the steps carefully and follow the instructions to manage and save photos on your external hard drive.
 If you already use a USB for pictures and are sure there are duplicate photos, try Duplicate Photos Fixer Pro to find & clean identical and similar images.